University of Texas is flouting the Constitution with race-based admissions

 Contact: Joshua P. Thompson

 Status: The U.S. Supreme Court issued its decision on Jun.
 24, 2013, holding that the Fifth Circuit failed to hold the University to strict scrutiny as demanded by "Grutter."
 The case is at the Fifth Circuit Court of Appeals.
 PLF's amicus brief on remand was filed on Oct.
 11, 2013.
-The court issued its decision on remand on July 15, 2014.
+The court issued an adverse decision on remand on July 15, 2014.
+PLF's amicus brief in support of petition for rehearing en banc was filed on Aug.
+4, 2014.
+Awaiting decision.

 This case asks whether the admissions policies and procedures at the University of Texas at Austin (UT) which grant preferences to students of certain races and ethnic backgrounds violate the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.